The name Awlworthay is of Anglo-Saxon

 surnames like Awlworthay are characterized by many spelling variations

 .
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Awlworthay include: Aldworth, Aldworthy, Allworth, Allworthy, Alesworth, Alworth, Alworthy and many more.

 Early Notables of the Awlworthay family (pre 1700)

-Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who...
-Another 74 words (5 lines of text) are included under the topic Early Awlworthay Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Robert Aldworth (died 1634), a Bristol-born English merchant and philanthropist; Richard Aldworth, an English politician who sat in the House of Commons from 1646 to 1653, Sheriff of Bristol in 1627 and Mayor in 1642; Richard Aldworth (c 1614-1680), an English politician who sat in the House of Commons from 1661 to 1679; Robert Aldworth...
+Another 62 words (4 lines of text) are included under the topic Early Awlworthay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Awlworthay family to Ireland

 Some of the Awlworthay family moved to Ireland